-Upon upgrading to Windows 10, Lenovo Notebook G series users are facing issues in their audio driver which is surprising as since Windows 8, Microsoft have been able to add most drivers in their core for audio especially.
-However if there is a problem, there is a solution.
-The problem being faced here is whenever an effected user turns ON laptop, he gets a pop-up with error from Dolby Advanced Audio i.e. “Unable to start the audio driver.
+Upon upgrading to Windows 10, Lenovo Notebook G series users are facing issues in their audio driver, which is surprising as, since Windows 8, Microsoft has been able to add most drivers in their core for audio especially.
+However, if there is a problem, there is a solution.
+The problem being faced here is whenever an affected user turns ON laptop, he gets a pop-up with error from Dolby Advanced Audio i.e., “Unable to start the audio driver.
 Please restart the computer or reinstall the driver if the problem persists“.
 This problem occurs every time when you turn ON your laptop or restart it.

 Download & Fix Dolby Audio Driver for Windows 10 for Lenovo Notebook

-- Do follow the steps given above in linked post and then open Device Manger by pressing Windows key + X and select Device Manager.
+- Do follow the steps given above in the linked post and then open Device Manager by pressing Windows key + X and select Device Manager.

 - Now open “Programs and Features” by pressing Windows key + X and selecting Programs and Features.
-Check out the complete list of installed applications you have and uninstall any software which may relates to Conexant Smartaudio/IDT High definition audio & Dolby Advanced Audio.
-For example, you will find Dolby Advanced Audio v2 in installed application which needs to be uninstalled.
+Check out the complete list of installed applications you have and uninstall any software which may relate to Conexant Smartaudio/IDT High definition audio & Dolby Advanced Audio.
+For example, you will find Dolby Advanced Audio v2 in the installed application, which needs to be uninstalled.

 - Reboot your computer now.